dotnet/csharpstandard/standard/variables.md

 > {
 >     int v = 5;
 >     // Not valid.
->     // ref safe scope of "v" is block.
+>     // ref safe context of "v" is block.
->     // Therefore, ref safe scope of the return value of M() is block.
+>     // Therefore, ref safe context of the return value of M() is block.
 >     return ref M(ref v);
 > }
 >